pubmob-com/pubmob/setup/cyberdojo.md

 <div>
   <h2>How do I get ready?</h2>
-  <p>Cyber-dojo makes it easy: There's no real setup.
+  <p>cyber-dojo makes it easy: There's no real setup.
 You'll need a decent internet connection (20 Mbps up and down) and a modern browser.
 Your host will provide the URL the day of your session.
 If you're able to run Zoom, cyber-dojo will likely have all the power it needs.</p>

   <h2>What about when it's my turn?</h2>
   <p>Participants sharing the cyber-dojo development environment simply refresh their browser, once the page reloads you are synced with the last test run. </p>